genesiscommunitysuccess/docs/docs/03_server/11_integration/06_notify/02_configuring_runtime.mdx

 ```

 4. Reload the gradle project so the dependencies can be downloaded.
-5. Run the `genesisInstall` script so the notify folder will be created in your run time folder, containing all necessary configuration and scripts.
+5. Run the `genesisInstall` script to create the notify folder in your runtime folder, as well as all the necessary configuration and scripts.
 6. Run the `remap` script so the tables and fields are created in your database.
 7. Start the server.

-After following these seven steps, a new process will appear in your mon tab called: `GENESIS_NOTIFY`.
-This is the process that manages the notify module.
+After following these seven steps, a new process will appear in your **mon** tab: **GENESIS_NOTIFY**.
+This is the process that manages the Notify module.